NWPU-903PR/lncRNA_Mdeep/README.md

 lncRNA_Mdeep is a computational tool for distinguishing lncRNAs from protein-coding transcripts.
 It efficiently incorporates the hand-crafted features and raw sequence information by a multimodal deep learning framework to predict the probability whether a transcript is lncRNA or not.
 LncRNA_Mdeep achieves a good performance on human dataset and multiple cross-species datasets.

-lncRNA_Mdeep is currently pre-trained on human training dataset and the pre-trained model is available in ./models/best_models.h5.

 ## Prerequisites:
 (1) numpy; (2) biopthon; (3) keras